Poul Erik Lindelof

 Archaeology 2008-2023

 After my retirement as a professor in physics at the Niels Bohr Institute 2008, I have finished a BA degree (2011) and a MA degree (2013) both in prehistoric archaeology at University of Copenhagen.
 This has given me lots of knowledge and inspiration to intervene in various archaeological projects.
-Much study effort the first 4 semester was a coverage of prehistoric archaeology in all parts of Denmark.
+Much study effort the first 4 semester was mostly a coverage of prehistoric archaeology in all parts of Denmark, but a course on in international archaeology held by professor Klavs Randsborg in 2008 triggered my interest in archaeology in Sweden and Indonesia and particulary on the early human evolution.

 To study many localities in Denmark and abroad I used the Google maps to s study in detail the many archaeological places we were taughtt, but it also led me to many potential places for new archaeological sites.
 Th us I found reminiscence of a ring castle in southern Skåne at Foteviken.
 Already in 2008 I made a publication on my homepage about my findings ().
 The finding was supported by Hartmann's Foundation.
 The interpretation of the exact circle became my BA thesis.
 A more detailed study of the finding (and the nearby, but removed church) is still to be written as a longer article.
 In connection with this finding is the discovery by Crumlin-Pedersen of 5 vikingshibs forming a barrier at the intrance to Foteviken.
 A topic which has also taken my interest.